Introduction to Special Education Funding

 Individuals with Disabilities Education Act (IDEA) Part B entitlement funds awarded to LEAs are available to LEAs for 27 months from the date of award in accordance with the Tydings Amendment, which is referenced in section 421 (20 U.S.C.
 1225) of the General Education Provisions Act (GEPA).

-The 27 months begins on the day the formula award is made to the LEA, which is July 1 of each fiscal year if DPI has received the LEA’s application in substantially approvable form.
-As an example, flow-through formula funds that are awarded to an LEA on July 1, 2021, are available to the LEA until September 30, 2022.
+The 27 months begins on the day the formula award is made to the LEA, which is July 1 of each fiscal year if DPI has received the LEA’s application in substantially approvable form - which is the signed IDEA Part B Formula assurances through WISEgrants.
+As an example, flow-through formula funds that are awarded to an LEA on July 1, 2023, are available to the LEA until September 30, 2025.

 LEAs that carry over funds from one fiscal year to the next must monitor spending to ensure the amount carried over is claimed within the required timeline or risk losing unspent funds.

-Questions on Allocations may be directed to Glenn Aumann
+Questions on IDEA Part B Formula Allocations may be directed to Glenn Aumann

-To schedule a conference call with Rachel Zellmer, Will Cannon or Matt Baier, please use our Bookings page.
+To schedule a technical assistance meeting with Will Cannon or Rachel Zellmer, Special Education Team fiscal monitoring consultants, please use our Bookings page.